matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 ### Step two: implement `getRecordMetadata()`

-Once you know what queries the `RecordBuilder`s you are going to create will execute, you can start writing some code.
+Once you know what queries the `RecordBuilder`s you are going to create will execute, you can start coding.
 The first thing to do is implement the `getRecordMetadata()` method.

 All this method does is return a list of `Record` entries describing the records the builder will create: